-Besides going through old baby items and buying a few new things like those Target boxes, and the mustached man-doll, Clara and I also had fun making a little art project for the bun.
 Ladies and gentlemen, allow me to introduce Norman The Narwhal.
-He’s FAR from a perfect specimen, but it was the sweetest project to do with Clara and I think I love him more for his handmade wonkiness than anything else.
+He’s FAR from a perfect specimen, but it was the sweetest project to do with soon-to-be big sister Clara.
+I think I love him more for his handmade wonkiness than anything else.
 Dude has some serious character going on.
 So let’s file this under “made by a kid with a little help from mom for her baby brother.”

 Here was our inspiration (which is nowhere near as wonky, and very charming indeed), and here’s how Clara and I had fun subbing in paper mache for a styrofoam ball, made the horn a different way, used buttons for eyes, etc.